justyntyrrell/Car_Auction_Price_Prediction/README.md

 Models tested: Random forest regressor, XGboost regressor, Lasso regression, and Ridge regression

-*RFR and XGBoost are descision tree based models.
+*RFR and XGBoost are decision tree based models.
 *Lasso and Ridge both use regularized linear regression, the difference being how they are regularized.
 Ridge adds a penalty term which is equal to the square of the coefficient.
 Lasso adds a penalty term to the cost function equal to the absolute sum of the coefficients.

 * Data split into test and train sets, 10-90
 * A one hot encoder was used to encode categorical data (Categorical data here is not ordinal)
 * Car makes could be considered ordinal however and therefore label encoded.
 This would take additional work.
 Ex.
 Ferrari and McLaren labeled as 10, Honda and Ford labeled as 1
 * Target encoding tested but OHE provided better results.
 * Model trained, 5-fold cross validation and MAE used to test performance.
-(CV used due to small dataset is less suceptible to outliers however introduces some data leakage)
+(CV used due to small dataset is less susceptible to outliers however introduces some data leakage)
 * Learning curves plotted to check over and underfitting
 * Hyperparameter tuning with gridsearch and Bayesian optimization